trustoverip/spec-up-t-website/docs/various-roles/technical-skills-needed.md

 ### Familiarity with Node.js and npm

-At the core of Spec-Up-T's installation and operation lies the Node.js environment, coupled with npm (Node Package Manager).
-Node.js is a popular JavaScript runtime that allows developers to execute JavaScript code outside of a web browser, making it a critical tool for server-side and command-line interface (CLI) applications. npm, on the other hand, is a package manager for Node.js that facilitates the installation and management of software packages.
+At the core of Spec-Up-T's installation and operation lies the [Node.js](https://nodejs.org/en) environment, coupled with [npm (Node Package Manager)](https://www.npmjs.com/).

 **Required Knowledge:**

 - **Installation and Setup:** Users must know how to download and install Node.js, ensuring all relevant dependencies are correctly set up.
-This includes understanding the importance of checking the necessary checkboxes during installation to ensure a smooth setup process.
 - **Command-Line Interface (CLI) Proficiency:** Users should be comfortable using a CLI, as many operations, including installing Spec-Up-T, running npm commands, and managing directories, are executed via terminal commands.
 - **Understanding npm Scripts:** Familiarity with npm scripts, such as `npm run install`, `npm run render`, and `npm run dev`, is crucial.
 These scripts automate various tasks in Spec-Up-T, from installing dependencies to rendering the final HTML output.